dougbtv/dougbtv.github.io/_posts/2017-11-30-kubernetes-ipv6.markdown

 ## Spinning up and access virtual machines

-Perform a run of the `virthost-setup.yml` playbook, using the previously mentioned extra variables for override, and an inventory which references the
+Perform a run of the `virthost-setup.yml` playbook, using the previously mentioned extra variables for override, and an inventory which references the virthost.

 ```
-ansible-playbook -i inventory/your.virthost.inventory -e "@./inventory/extravars.yml" virthost-setup.yml
+ansible-playbook -i inventory/my.virthost.inventory -e "@./inventory/extravars.yml" virthost-setup.yml
 ```

 This will produce an inventory file in the local clone of this repo @ `./inventory/vms.local.generated`.
+And it will also create some SSH keys for you which you'll find in the `.ssh` folder of the user you ran the Ansible playbooks as.

 In the case that you're running Ansible from your workstation, and your virthost is another machine, you may need to SSH jump host from the virthost to the virtual machines.